cloudmesh-community/book/chapters/preface/contributing-latex.md

 repository by clicking the *Pull Request* field in the right hand corner beneath the topics.

-### Adding bibligraphic references
+### Adding bibliographic references

-We use a single refrence file formated in *bibtex*.
+We use a single reference file formated in *bibtex*.
 The file is located in docs/source/refs.bib.
-We use sphinx-bibtex to manage the refernces in rst pages.
+We use sphinx-bibtex to manage the references in rst pages.
 However, it has the disadvantage that we can only have on refrence section per bib file.
-In order to simplify management as we may cite the same refernces in differnt files it is not useful to develop a bib file for each rst file.
-INstead we developed the following pragmatic approach.
+In order to simplify management as we may cite the same references in different files it is not useful to develop a bib file for each rst file.
+Instead we developed the following pragmatic approach.

 Here is the process that we automatically apply in the *Makefile*